Robert Kühner

 Robert Kühner (15 March 1903 in Paris – 27 February 1996 in Lyon) was a French mycologist most notable for reviewing many forms of agaric (mushroom fungus) genera.

 He studied at the Sorbonne, afterwards from 1921 until 1932, he was working as a high school teacher in Lille.
-Then from 1938 till 1973, he was associated with the Faculty of Sciences at Lyon.
+Then, from 1938 until 1973, he was associated with the Faculty of Sciences at Lyon.

 He was honoured in 1946, with Kuehneromyces, which is a genus of fungi in the family Strophariaceae.